 In March 2020, the federal government passed the CARES Act, creating several pandemic unemployment programs to support out-of-work Americans impacted by the COVID-19 pandemic.
 As New York State hit unemployment levels not seen since the Great Depression, the Department of Labor would go on to pay more than $105 billion dollars in unemployment and pandemic unemployment benefits between March 2020 and September 2021.
 As a result of this unexpected emergency, the Unemployment Insurance (UI) Trust Fund was depleted.
 Like dozens of states around the country, New York State borrowed funds from the federal government to maintain UI and pandemic benefits while the pandemic programs were in effect.

-While New York State prioritizes reducing its federal debt, State law requires contributing employers to pay an annual Interest Assessment Surcharge, or IAS, on the federal loan.
-Beginning in July 2022, employers who make unemployment insurance contributions will be notified of the 2022 IAS rate (.23%) along with information about how to pay this annual charge (about $27.60 per employee).
+During periods in which there is an outstanding federal loan, New York State law requires contributing employers to pay an annual Interest Assessment Surcharge, or IAS.
+Beginning in June 2023, employers who make unemployment insurance contributions will be notified of the 2023 IAS amount due.
+Payment of the IAS is due within 30 days of the date of this notice.
 Unless the Federal government chooses to abate all or part of the interest incurred or the principal balance amount is repaid with no more interest accrued, businesses will be required to make annual IAS payments until all interest has been fully paid off.

 Frequently Asked Questions

 What is the interest assessment surcharge and why is it being assessed?